Paddling the South Fork of the Catawba

-The following links contain additional information and maps:
+The following link contains additional information and a map:

-Approximately 5-mile down stream of the Spencer Mountain River Access paddlers will encounter the McAdenville Dam.
+Approximately 5.5 mile down stream of the Spencer Mountain River Access paddlers will encounter the McAdenville Dam.
 Paddlers can exit the river at the R.Y.
 McAden take-out on the right-side bank.
 For paddlers wishing to continue downstream to Cramerton, you can use the Adam Springs Portage on the left-side bank.

 Approximate physical address— 282 Stanley Spencer Mountain Road, Spencer Mountain, NC 28056

 Take I-85 South to exit 23 – Lowell/ McAdenville/Hwy 7.
 Turn RIGHT at the stoplight onto Hwy 7 – towards Lowell and proceed .6 miles.
 Turn RIGHT at the next stoplight onto Main St. (Citgo gas station on corner).
 Proceed 3.2 miles, at the T-intersection turn RIGHT onto Stanley-Spencer Mountain Rd.
 Travel .1 mile, you will cross a bridge, just as the bridge ends, the entrance to Spencer Mountain River Access will be on your RIGHT.